-CHOSEN has been named one of seven candidates for the 2018 Golden Brick Award by Filmspotting, “the flagship film podcast.”
-The show explains their award: "Inspired by writer/director Rian Johnson's debut movie BRICK—and the show's near-constant praise of it—every year Filmspotting champions its favorite overlooked/under-the-radar films with the Golden Brick Awards."
+CHOSEN was named one of seven candidates for the 2018 Golden Brick Award by Filmspotting, “the flagship film podcast.”
+The show’s producers explain the award: "Inspired by writer/director Rian Johnson's debut movie BRICK—and the show's near-constant praise of it—every year Filmspotting champions its favorite overlooked/under-the-radar films with the Golden Brick Awards."
 Criteria for the award includes a clear directorial vision/artistic ambition.
-Thank you so much, Filmspotting team!

 The text in the photo of the Oct.
 15, 2018 review reads:

 *"Chosen: Custody of the Eyes.
 107 min.
 Abbie Reese, Migrant Artist Prods., www.chosenthefilm.com.
 2018.
 DVD UPC 888295694667. $250.
 Public performance; home use $25.
 RELIGION

 "Independent writer and filmmaker Reese offers in video a story similar to one she told in her oral history of cloistered nuns (Dedicated to God) and much to the same effect, sensitively entering into the world of the cloistered convent.
 She enlists the active collaboration of a blogger who joined the Poor Clares and, with the novice mistress, filmed much of the life behind the walls.
 Viewers see the environment from the perspective of the young nun as she grows in her knowledge of the community and of herself, musing on the meaning of it all.
 Sometimes the camera is simply attached to her as she goes about her daily tasks.
 Other times, there are more purposeful shots.
 Such an intimate portrait would rarely be allowed in a community that cherishes anonymity, but Reese had the confidence of the nuns to such an extent that viewers are allowed full access, including the playfulness, to a group of very dedicated but secluded nuns.